 By Deborah Jeanne Sergeant

 Since New York doesn’t license or regulate naturopathic medicine, few in the state know what it’s about.
-People like Sean E. Heerey, a naturopathic doctor with Connecticut licensure, want to help consumers and lawmakers to understand naturopathic medicine.
+People like Sean E. Heerey, a naturopathic doctor or Natural Medicine Doctor with Connecticut licensure, want to help consumers and lawmakers to understand naturopathic medicine.
 Heerey heads the New York Association of Naturopathic Physicians.
 He’s also a New York state licensed speech language pathologist specializing in individualized nutrition, homeopathy and autism spectrum disorder.

 Despite his four years of medical school and board exams, Heerey said that some newcomers to his practice still view naturopathy skeptically.
 New York doesn’t license naturopaths, which hamstrings providers from practicing at the full scope of their education.
 In New York, naturopaths aren’t permitted to examine patients, diagnose or write prescriptions, unlike the licensing states.